Teradata/lasca/README.md

 Development Status
 ------------------
 The current version of lasca should be considered a beta release.
-Lasca is in need of testing by developers who fluently read and write other languages than English - unfortunately the primary author of Lasca only speaks english, JavaScript, and conversational Klingon.
+Lasca is in need of testing by developers who fluently read and write other languages than English - unfortunately the primary author of Lasca only speaks English, JavaScript, and conversational Klingon.
 Please fork and fix Lasca as needed.
 Please file issues and take responsibility for other issues.
 Lasca loves self improvement and will be eternally grateful for your help.

 Features